Breast Lift with Fat Transfer

 It’s advised that you arrange for someone to collect you after the breast lift with fat transfer surgery.
 You should also take some time off work, usually about 1 to 2 weeks.

 The fat is then injected into the breast, usually in small volumes with a syringe.
 An incision is then usually made around the nipple and in a vertical line down to the crease underneath the breast.
 The skin envelope is then tightened and any excess skin or fat is removed.
-Depending on the patient’s desired results, the areola may be resized and the nipple moved higher.
+Depending on the patient’s desired results of the breast lift with fat graft, the areola may be resized and the nipple moved higher.
 The wounds are then closed with dissolvable stitches.

-It’s common to feel mild pain after the procedure because of the bruising and swelling.
+It’s common to feel mild pain after the mastopexy fat transfer because of the bruising and swelling.
 To help with this, you may wish to take painkillers.
 You may also need to wear a compression garment to help with your recovery.
 It’s also important that you:

 - Keep the wounds dry